JSinisalo/hellosport-liikuntasovellus/README.md

 Things that you should attempt to do:

-HAKA/TAMK login and user profiles instead of the placeholder ones right now If the site gets many posts they will just be a gigantic list so maybe have pages instead of a page Some way to mark posts that have been "fulfilled" maybe gray them out or just delete them Users can delete and modify their own posts/comments User gets notifications of new posts or something Users can view other users profiles
+-HAKA/TAMK login and user profiles instead of the placeholder ones right now -If the site gets many posts they will just be a gigantic list so maybe have pages instead of a page -Some way to mark posts that have been "fulfilled" maybe gray them out or just delete them --Users can delete and modify their own posts/comments -User gets notifications of new posts or something -Users can view other users profiles
-Contact the client every week and dont lose your scrummaster half way and do nothing for the rest of the time
+-Contact the client every week and dont lose your scrummaster half way and do nothing for the rest of the time

 -Find a way to make people excercise